citypay/citypay-paylink-wordpress/wp-content/plugins/citypay-paylink-wordpress/readme.txt

-The merchant account, the license key, the transaction currency and other information relating to the processing of transactions through the CityPay Paylink hosted form payment gateway may be configured by selecting the plugin configuration form which is accessed indirectly through the
+The merchant account, the license key, the transaction currency and other information relating to the processing of transactions through the CityPay Paylink hosted form payment gateway may be configured by selecting the settings page which is accessed through the Wordpress plugins page.

-WooCommerce settings page upon selecting the Checkout tab,

-and clicking on
-the link labeled CityPay which appears in the list of available payment methods.

-You can include the WooCommerce order identifier in the description sent to CityPay for the purpose of including a customer-friendly reference in the email sent to the customer on conclusion of the transaction.
-This is achieved by specifying {order_id} as part of the descriptive text appearing in the text box labeled Transaction Description.

-After the settings for the plugin have been configured, they must be saved by clicking on the button labeled Save Changes before they take effect.
+After the settings for the plugin have been configured, they must be saved by clicking on the button labeled 'Save Changes' before they take effect.

-= Creating a page in Wordpress to accept payments =
+## Creating a page in Wordpress to accept payments

 To accept payments using the plugin, it is necessary to create and mark-up a static page containing the layout, fields, field names and custom error